how to Start the New year fresh with an organized pantry!

 - Next, consider using a pretty contact paper for the shelves.

 - Choose a color and/or style theme and carry it through all your design choices.

 - Make sure you have opaque containers for the items that you want to hide.

-- If you want to show off what’s inside use clear containers.
+- If you want to show off what’s inside, use clear containers for your organized pantry.

-For my project I chose gray as my theme color and decided to include a small pop of navy blue.
+For my organized pantry, I chose gray as my theme color and decided to include a small pop of navy blue.
 I chose a gray chevron pattern to add a bit of interest.
-As you can see I used mostly opaque containers –I wanted to hide all the messy looking stuff!!
+As you can see, I used mostly opaque containers.
+I wanted to hide all the messier looking stuff.